janpetallo/Centsimple/README.md

 - **Advanced Filtering & Search:** The transaction list can be filtered by date range and category, and includes a debounced text search for a fast and responsive user experience.
 - **Personalized Category Pinning:** Users can "pin" their most-used categories (both default and custom) to sort them to the top of lists for quick access.
 - **Data-Driven Insights:** A dedicated "Insights" page with interactive charts (Bar and Pie) that provide a visual summary of the user's financial habits over various time periods.
+- **AI-Powered "Smart Advisor":**
+  - **Key Insights:** An AI-generated natural-language summary of a user's financial performance on the Insights page.
+  - **Tax Tip Finder:** An intelligent feature that asynchronously checks new expense transactions and alerts the user with a dismissible card if the expense is a potential Canadian tax deduction.
 - **Professional UI/UX:**
   - Built with a mobile-first, fully responsive design.
   - A cohesive design system for color, typography, and shape inspired by Google's Material 3.